Quickback Docs

 organizationId: q.scope('organization', { sqlName: 'org_id' }), // SQL name: 'org_id'

-If you prefer Drizzle — or have an existing schema you're bringing forward — use pgTable / sqliteTable / mysqlTable directly:
+If you have an existing Drizzle schema you're bringing forward — or need a dialect-specific column option q doesn't expose — use pgTable / sqliteTable / mysqlTable directly:

 Target DatabaseImport FromTable Function